nathanielshak/advancedprogramming/Lesson7/README.md

 	return result

-We want to put together all the sorted arrays in `buckets` into our results array, then return in.
+We want to put together all the sorted arrays in `buckets` into our results array, then return it.

 > Hint: [this](https://stackoverflow.com/questions/8177079/python-take-the-content-of-a-list-and-append-it-to-another-list) stack overflow post might be helpful if you're trying to figure out how to add lists together.

 Once you're done with that, go ahead and run the code.
 The tests we've written should print out a sorted array if your code works.

-If you want to experiement, you can try comparing how fast selection_sort and bucket_sort take on the same random list.
+If you want to experiment, you can try comparing how fast selection_sort and bucket_sort take on the same random list.
 If you increase the number of elements in the list to about 10,000, you might start to notice a difference.

+### Big O

+Now to see how much this change actually helped us...what's the Big O runtime?

+Staying consistent with this example, see if you can figure out what the Big O runtime would be if we used **selection sort** on each bucket.

+Once you think you have a good guess, click [here](bucketbigo.md) to see if you were right, then we're done!

 On to [lesson 8](../Lesson8)!